 I began this post by saying that tracing an internet award can be surprisingly educational.
 Here's why.
 Even though I was mostly focussed on the chain, I would still browse through the posts (and sometimes the blog in order to find the post!).
 I learned things.

-Someone's rendition from 2011 - a popular year |
+2011 - a popular year

 There was a blog post where someone referenced doing a "later" post that I never saw, so I left a (hopefully encouraging) comment.
 There's all manner of creative logos for this award (back when it had them), and here's a post from one such creator.
 (I noticed the post features rotating questions - in 2012.
 Change is inevitable.)